sysadminmexico/brut3k1t/README.md

 Typing `./brut3k1t -h` shows the help menu:

-    usage: brut3k1t [-h] [-s SERVICE] [-u USERNAME] [-w PASSWORD] [-a ADDRESS] [-p PORT] [-d DELAY]
+    usage: brut3k1t [-h] [-s] [-u USERNAME] [-w WORDLIST] [-a ADDRESS] [-p PORT] [-d DELAY]

-    Server-side bruteforce module written in Python
+    Bruteforce framework written in Python

     optional arguments:
       -h, --help            show this help message and exit -a ADDRESS, --address ADDRESS
                           Provide host address for specified service.
 Required for certain protocols
       -p PORT, --port PORT  Provide port for host address for specified service.
                           If not specified, will be automatically set -d DELAY, --delay DELAY
                           Provide the number of seconds the program delays as each password is tried

     required arguments:
-    -s SERVICE, --service SERVICE
-                        Provide a service being attacked.
-Several protocols and services are supported
+      -s , --service        Provide a service being attacked.
+The Protocols and Services supported are SSH, FTP, SMTP, XMPP, TELNET, INSTAGRAM, FACEBOOK, TWITTER, MD5, SHA1, SHA224
       -u USERNAME, --username USERNAME
-                        Provide a valid username for service/protocol being executed
+                          Provide a valid username/hashstring for
+                          service/protocol/hashcrack being executed
-    -w PASSWORD, --wordlist PASSWORD
+      -w WORDLIST, --wordlist WORDLIST
                           Provide a wordlist or directory to a wordlist

+Note that with the new release of the hashcrack feature, the `--username` flag is used to supply the target hashstring for hash cracking!

-### 5. Examples of usage:
+## 5. Examples of usage:

 Cracking SSH server running on `192.168.1.3` using `root` and `wordlist.txt` as a wordlist.